-Independent peer reviews and additional information EES updates
+Peer reviews and additional information

 Additional information:

-Independent peer review reports
+Peer review reports

-Independent peer review reports
+Peer review reports

-As part of the quality assurance process adopted by AusNet for preparing the EES technical assessments, AusNet sought independent peer reviews of their key technical assessments.
+As part of the quality assurance process adopted by AusNet for preparing the EES technical assessments, AusNet sought peer reviews of their key technical assessments.

-Independent reviewers were asked to review:
+Reviewers were asked to review:

 • the methodology, assumptions and limitations,